Mic92/2048.ko/README.md

 Cancel with Ctrl-C.

-Use arrow keys or wasd or hlkl to move the tiles.
+Use arrow keys or wasd or hjkl to move the tiles.
 Restart with 'r'.

 CONTRIBUTION